Eustachio Divini: Challenges and disputes

 Divini, resigned to leave the top position of his art to the antagonist, wrote with pride in 1666: "my glasses have lost nothing in these paragoni, in fact after the contest and even today I have new orders from Florence" (from letter to C. A. Manzini).
 There are also witnesses that as late as in 1671 lenses were commissioned to both Campani and Divini from the great Observatoire de Paris, directed by Cassini.

 Back to San Severino

 In 1674 Eustachio Divini still lived in Rome, but at some time later he decided to return to live finally in San Severino, preceded by Vincenzo (doctor until 1670) and Cipriano, charged for important public office.
 He had a considerable wealth, saved during his career.
 This is demonstrated by Saint Lorenzo's pastor that registered Divini's death on 22 February 1685 dedicating an unusual space quoting details of the notorial act of Divini's donation.
-Eustachio Divini was buried in the second left chapel of San Domenico Church, close to a famous ancestor of him, the inlayer and woodcarver Domenico Indivini (1445?–1502).
+Eustachio Divini was buried in the second left chapel of San Domenico Church, close to an ancestor of him, the inlayer and woodcarver Domenico Indivini (1445?–1502).

-The Technical Institute of San Severino Marche was named after the famous scientist Eustachio Divini in 1983, on the occasion of renewed historical studies on his scientific and technological development.
+The Technical Institute of San Severino Marche was named after the scientist Eustachio Divini in 1983, on the occasion of renewed historical studies on his scientific and technological development.